-WOULD YOU BE AN AMAZING GUARDIAN OF OUR FREE LAB RETRIEVER?
+WOULD YOU BE AN AMAZING GUARDIAN OF OUR FREE LABRADOR PUPPY?

 Help with our Service Dog Donation Program

-We feel this will allow for the best care of the girls as they will be one on one with their forever families right from the get go instead of being replaced once they are retired from breeding.
+We feel this will allow for the best care of the girls.
+They will be one on one with their forever families right from the get go.
 A Free puppy adopted through our breeder program is just that, a free lab retriever.
 In addition, there is compensation for travel to us to return her along with us paying for spaying after she has had her litters.

 You must live within an hour and a half or so or be willing to make the drive to participate in this program.
-People from Essex county and Windsor, Chatham Kent, Sarnia, London and Elgin county are the best candidates to partner with us and adopt a puppy for free, but living in one of those locations is not mandatory.
-If you are interested in our free puppy adoption program please specify so when applying as outlined on our contact us page and we will interview you for more information.
-Space in this program is very limited but also very rewarding as you will be helping us place a Lab puppy into the hands of a veteran or first responder to help them with their daily duties.
+People from Essex county and Windsor, Chatham Kent, Sarnia, London and Elgin county are the best candidates to partner with us and adopt a puppy for free.
+But living in one of those locations is not mandatory.
+If you are interested in our free puppy adoption program please specify so when applying as outlined on our contact us page.
+We will interview you for more information.
+Space in this program is very limited but also very rewarding.
+You help us place a Lab puppy into the hands of a veteran or first responder to help them with their daily duties.

 Ownership is retained by Lucky Labs until the dog is finished breeding even though she will live with her guardian family.
-Around the age of three-four the mother is retired from breeding and we will pay to have the ownership transferred along with paying an agreed upon amount for the dog to be spayed.
+Around the age of three-four the mother is retired from breeding and we will transfer the ownership transferred along with paying an agreed upon amount for the dog to be spayed.

 1. We make the first pick of a litter choosing the smartest female to mate in the future.
 Sometimes there may be two puppies that are equally intelligent, if so you can pick from the two.
 Either way you get the pick of the litter.